-The Wisconsin Institutes for Discovery building is designed to create a vibrant, flexible and inviting environment that will foster impromptu meetings among scientists; form new research alliances; facilitate ideas and breakthrough discoveries that benefit the world; and engage the public in the sciences and arts in new and unexpected ways.
+The Discovery Building is designed to create a vibrant, flexible and inviting environment that will foster impromptu meetings among scientists; form new research alliances; facilitate ideas and breakthrough discoveries that benefit the world; and engage the public in the sciences and arts in new and unexpected ways.

 During the design phase of the building, which began in late 2006, planners held more than a dozen focus groups, meetings and informal discussions involving hundreds of people.
 These participatory events were organized to ensure the building design process was inspired and informed by the insights of faculty and staff from across the UW–Madison campus, as well as local community and business leaders.

 - Fostering interdisciplinary research collaboration;

 - Integrating a teaching and research community; and

 Ensuring sustainable design: The project’s leaders and architects are seeking LEED certification from the U.S. Green Building Council to ensure the institutes meet the highest standards for environmental responsibility and occupational health.